The OER Knowledge Cloud makes use of cookies. By continuing, you consent to this use. More information.

 Open education policies are formal regulations regarding support, funding, adoption, and use of open educational resources (OER) and/or open education practices (OEP).
 Such policies are designed to support the creation, ...

-Match: open education practices; higher education; North America
+Match: open education practices; higher education; north america

-Match: higher education; Canada; North America
+Match: higher education; educational technology